85ip9gh/SpringBoot_CRUD_1/README.md

     - fixed on 10/28/2023, color in card now has square next to it with color(implementing tint on an image seems complicated for what would ultimately be an ugly feature)

 - Add ADMIN users and give them ADMIN priviledges to see what cars all users have
+    - fixed on 10/31/2023
 - Use CSS to make website presentable
+    - incremental changes with each update
 - Add money system to add value to cars and simulate real-life car-sale website.

 # General Problems - fixed on 10/28/2023, improved site styling